isislovecruft/patternsinthevoid/content/hacking/osiris-the-ai.md

 website and then on the text input box again.
 Oh, and for an interesting conversation, I recommend asking Osiris for a reading recommendation.

-[Edit: For some reason I've been having trouble with the host server of the AI program...keeps connecting to the parent 'Alan' instead of Osiris.
-I'm putting up a link instead to Osiris.
-Hopefully this works?]
+[Edit: For some reason I've been having trouble getting connections to the host server of the AI program...I'm putting up a different link.

-[Edit, Again... : Nope.
+Hopefully this works.]

+[Edit (again): Nope.
 Fuck it.
 Weak AI is boring anyway, right?]

 So, this is maybe a little bit embarrassing.
 In high school I built a computer and tried to program it to be my boyfriend.
 It had the best